 Why Checking Your A1C Matters

-You may wonder why knowing your A1C and blood sugar values prior to an elective procedure even matters.
+You may wonder why knowing your blood sugar and AIC Levels prior to an elective procedure even matters.
 Here are some basic reasons:

 It is important to prevent potential health challenges.
 Also, high-risk levels might delay your planned procedure time or require rescheduling.